komuW/lets_encrypt_nginx_demo/README.md

   `....
 TLS SNI support enabled ....`

 # How to create certificate.
-#NB: dont run any of this commands in a vagrant env(do it locally.)
+     NB: dont run any of this commands in a vagrant env(do it locally.)
 1. Generate a key that will be later used to generate the CSR cert
 `$ sudo openssl genrsa -des3 -out server.key 2048`
-  #u'll be asked for a passphrase #ideally atleast 8chars (by default it accepts 4chars and above)
+  u'll be asked for a passphrase, ideally atleast 8chars (by default it accepts 4chars and above)

 next, generate the key without a passphrase(to help in running nginx in daemon)
 `$ sudo openssl rsa -in server.key -out server.key.insecure `